Subrecord Scripting in SuiteScript 2.x Compared With 1.0

 Subrecords Do Not Have to Be Explicitly Saved

-In SuiteScript 1.0, you had to explicitly save a subrecord prior to saving the record.
+In SuiteScript 1.0, you had to explicitly save a subrecord before saving the record.
 However, in SuiteScript 2.x, after you create a subrecord or make changes to one, you are not required to explicitly save the subrecord (and no methods exist for that purpose).
-Your new subrecord is saved at the time you save the record.
-The same rule applies if you make changes to an existing subrecord.
-Your updates are saved at the time you save the record.
+New subrecords are saved when you save the record.
+This also applies if you update an existing subrecord.
+Updates are saved when you save the record.

 To Create Addresses, You Must Use Subrecord Methods

-After the introduction of the address subrecord, SuiteScript 1.0 was enhanced to support two methods of interacting with addresses:
+After address subrecords were introduced, SuiteScript 1.0 was updated to support two ways of working with addresses:

-However, in SuiteScript 2.x, to create an address, you must use subrecord methods.
-The system does not provide logic for the legacy address body and sublist fields.
+In SuiteScript 2.x, you must use subrecord methods to create an address.
+The system doesn't support the old address body and sublist fields.
 For that reason, to create, edit, or load an address in SuiteScript 2.x, you must instantiate the address subrecord by referencing the appropriate summary field.

 Related Topics